ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

     });
   ```
   #appendix[
-    *Figure 6.* - A patching a package in Nix.
-This is done my overriding the source `src` of the target package with the patched version @overlays_nixos_wiki_2025
+    *Figure 6.* - Patching a package in Nix.
+This is done by overriding the source `src` of the target package with the patched version @overlays_nixos_wiki_2025
   ]

   By building software as a Nix package, Nix also becomes a means for software distribution.
-The command ```bash nix run``` allows for the allows for the execution of applications or binaries provided by Nix packages or flakes.
+The command ```bash nix run``` allows for the execution of applications or binaries provided by Nix packages or flakes.
 Making it a streamlined way to run software without installing it system-wide.
 The command: ```bash nix run blender-bin```.
 Runs the default app from the `blender-bin` flake.
 To use ```bash nix run``` the flake must evaluate to an app or regular Nix derivation.
 If it evaluates to an app, then ```bash nix run``` executes the program specified by the app definition, by building it from source, it does not download the app specified by the derivation, allowing for the temporary use of applications.

   ```nix
   apps.x86_64-linux.blender_2_79 = {